classdojo/policies/privacy.md

 >Basically,
 >
->Safeguarding your privacy is incredibly important to us.
-This Privacy Policy explains how we treat any personal information that you share with us when you use ClassDojo.
-This doesn’t apply to third parties that ClassDojo does not own or control – they’ll have their own privacy policies.
-ClassDojo has been certified by TRUSTe, an FTC approved COPPA Safe Harbor, for compliance with TRUSTe's Privacy Program and Children's Privacy Program, and has also signed the Student Privacy Pledge.
+>Protecting your privacy is incredibly important to us.
+This Privacy Policy is here to help you understand how we treat any personal information that you share with us when you use ClassDojo.
+This policy applies to every ClassDojo product - other companies that ClassDojo doesn’t own or control will have their own privacy policies, and you should read them, too!
+ClassDojo has been certified by TRUSTe, an FTC-approved COPPA Safe Harbor, for compliance with TRUSTe's Privacy Program and Children's Privacy Program, and has also signed the Student Privacy Pledge.

 ## What is ClassDojo?